liyuanhe211/Chemical_Kinetics_Calculator/README.md

 The `Batch/Batch_Template.xltx` file is provided for calculating multiple set of input data.

-Fill in the relevant data by using the template file.
-Then submit the file by clicking the "Batch" pushbutton in the GUI.
+Fill in the relevant data using the Excel template.
+Then submit the file(s) by clicking the "Batch" pushbutton in the GUI.

 The program will run through every column, gather the unknowns, and generates a new file with suffix `.Erying_Eq_Output.xlsx`.